CatchySmile/RBCB/README.md

 - Windows OS
 - CUDA Toolkit installed
-- Visual Studio 2022 or later
+- Visual Studio 2021 or later

 ### Installation

-Download via releases or compile.
+Refer to releases for pre-compiled versions.
+To build from source:

 1. Clone the repository:
 ```